 These are headlines of articles published for over one year.
 If an RSS Feed has not been updated for one year, this RSS Feed can be no longer active.

-The video can be displayed in a full screen mode from the Reader view.
-Click on Reader, unblock the video, and then click on the Full Screen button of the video player.
+The video can be displayed in a full screen mode from the Full screen view of the article.
+Click on Full screen, unblock the video, and then click on the Full screen button of the video player.

 This webapp applies itself the Google App Engine Terms of Service

 This webapp is available with no warranty, with the following limitations: